IlKaiser/IoT_Group-Project/circuit/README.md

 **NOTE!** As you can see from the wiring, we need to point out a few things:
 - the MPU sensor is not an MPU-9250 in the picture, but is an MPU-6050 sensor, that works with the same logic
 - in the picture we have a 220 Ohm resistor but, as mentioned before, it should be a 100 Ohm resistor
-- the E32868T20D LoraWan module is obviously not the real one